blueseph/cirrus/README.md

 A best effort has been made to apply sensible deployment defaults, such as assuming a template.yaml or template.json file in the directory as the intended template, and a parameters.json file as the intended parameters file.

 Some CloudFormation options have been disabled as a way of promoting best practices.
-Ad-hoc parameters are tags are not supported.
+Ad-hoc parameters and tags are not supported.
 The only supported options are having a parameters.json and/or a tags.json file.
 These are config files that can be sourced and vetted -- ad-hoc parameters/tags cannot.

 ## Commands